grcann101/Rancher-v2-Terraform/README.md

 Tests
 -----
-log onto https://rancher.greensil.cloud and check the status is green for all displays in the cluster.
+log onto https://rancher.????.com and check the status is green for all displays in the cluster.

 Contributors
 ------------
+Created by Graham Cann.

 License
 -------